peterruler/mongo-arm/README.md

 - connect to mongodb commandline interface:
 - `mongosh mongodb://localhost:27017`

-# Set the rights on the mongo commandline interface:
+# Set the rights on the mongo commandline interface

 IMPORTANT: Set correct credentials, run as a must (in the linux shell of the container)